schwidom/clipboardstealer/README.txt

 clipboardstealer [--debug]

  - runs in a terminal window,
- - captures the primary and secondary X11 clipboard
+ - captures the X11 clipboards named: primary, secondary and clipboard
- - allows selection of primary and secondary X11 clipboard
+ - allows selection of all three of them
  - enforces the user choice

  - Keys:

   orientation: Cursor Up, Cursor Down, PgUp, PgDown, Home, End
   orientation: Cursor Left, Cursor Right (not implemented yet)